 The developers took great care about the historical accuracy of the factions, as well as making regional differences between the various barbarian tribes such as the Germanic Suebi, who are distinct from the Gallic Averni or the Britannic Iceni.

 Roman Generals will, at the approximate time periods in which they became famous, become available for recruitment to lead your armies.
 You may well have Gaius Marius himself leading the legions of Rome on the Cisalpine front in 102BC.
+Although it's kind of weird when an agent defects and you have Herodotus as an Iceni-supporting druid.

 If you fight a battle in the city of Rome itself, instead of fighting in a generic city map, the map will be a surprisingly accurate rendition of what ancient Rome looked like, with landmarks such as the Colosseum and the Circus Maximus in the right places.